 Sikander did not mince words when asked what his reaction was on not being considered for the national team performances against Australia and England.
 I was very disappointed and dejected.
 Who will not be after giving good performances and that too in Test matches?
 But the words of his uncle that there is life after cricket stuck in his mind and that gave him a new meaning to his future ambitions.

 He disclosed that his experience as an analyst with the Pakistan Cricket team in South Africa and other tours has given him enough opportunity.
 It gives me an opportunity to study the minds of many players and officials.
-One could write volumes on the player power and official’s power and they impact on Pakistan Cricket.
+One could write volumes on the player’s power and the official’s power and the impact on Pakistan Cricket.
 And who knows I may do it sometime in my life but not right now with a meaningful smile.

-But his children have not approved of either parent’s past time to be taken up seriously.
+But his children have not approved of either parent’s pastime being taken up seriously.
 The children live in the USA in pursuit of higher goals.
-Of course I often but my passion for cricket has launched me into this new profession.
+Of course, I often but my passion for cricket has launched me into this new profession.
 That overrides all other considerations at the moment.
-I took it up more as a challenge than anything else confessed the fast bowler of yesteryears.
+I took it up more as a challenge than anything else confessed the fast bowler of yesteryear.